 "Is Derek Dellinger human?"

 A flag went up in my mind.
-I'd heard of this technique.
+I'd heard of this technique but never seen it in practice.
 The idea was that they ask you several questions in quick succession, all of which are easy and innocent and take yes answers.
 Then in the same tone of voice they ask you to confess to a crime, hoping you'll answer yes without thinking and incriminate yourself.
 I took my time and repeated the question in my head before answering.
 "Yes."

 "What's the last thing you remember before Terra Knorr?"